exaroton/exaroton-velocity/README.md

 ### Start/Stop commands
-Start a server and automatically add it to the network when it goes online with `/exaroton start <server>`
+Start a server and automatically add it to the network when it goes online with `/exaroton start <server>`.

-To stop a server and remove it use `/exaroton stop`
+To stop a server and remove it use `/exaroton stop`.
+Restarting a server is possible with `/exaroton restart`.

 The commands require the permission nodes `exaroton.start` and `exaroton.stop` respectively.